-- 1) Communications lead Assigned by the Incident Manager from office team or manager group to lead all communications to outside and coming into the community. - 2) All managers and office team report to the front desk (reception) and await directions/ assignments of IM as identified in the chart.
+- 1) Communications lead Assigned by the Incident Manager from office team or manager group to lead all communications to outside and coming into the community. - All managers and office team report to the front desk (reception) and await directions/ assignments of IM).